 When meeting with an Attorney regarding the administration of the estate of your loved one, the more information you bring, the more productive the meeting can be.
-You will be asked to fill out an Estate Administration Intake Form, which can be found on our website, or by clicking here.
+You will be asked to fill out an Estate Administration Intake Form, which can be found on our website.

 You can fill it out ahead of time and either submit to us prior to your appointment or you may bring it with you.
 In the alternative, you can arrive to your appointment early and fill it out as best you can at that time.